Menu

 Download or print the story.

-This story was originally featured in the Winter 2020 Lutheran Woman's Quarterly.
+This story was originally featured in the Spring 2022 Lutheran Woman's Quarterly.
 Order your subscription here.

 For more information about this mission grant, view the individual mission grant page here.